xqb64/pyhstr/README.md

 ### FIXME

-- make it work for ipython (how do I set sys.displayhook on IPython?)
+- make it work for ipython (how do I set sys.displayhook on IPython? (help needed))
-- handle non-existant config files
-- remove duplicates from "history"
-- handle pages (1/0)